TOSSI-Foundation/oai-nwdaf-ts/README.md

 ```

 Look for the path health it received, the per-session `SELECT` of a DNAI, the steering
-cycle summary, and the `Update FAR` it pushed to the UPF.
-A `HOLD` line means the SMF
+cycle summary, and the `Steering: Update` lines for the FAR and PDR it pushed to the
-evaluated a session and chose not to move it, with the reason printed after the arrow.
+UPF.
+A `HOLD` line means the SMF evaluated a session and chose not to move it, with the
-A steady stream of `HOLD` on healthy paths is correct behaviour, not a fault — HEALTH
+reason printed after the arrow.
+A steady stream of `HOLD` on healthy paths is correct
-only acts on a path it has observed to be degraded.
+behaviour, not a fault: HEALTH only acts on a path it has observed to be degraded.

 **What the NWDAF published**, as the SMF sees it: